How to Repair a Leaking Shower Without Removing Tiles

 Can You Waterproof Over Old Tiles?

-Now you may be wondering, is there any way to skip the regrouting process?
-Can you simply apply a clear waterproofing sealant over old tiles?
+Now that you know how to fix a shower leak without removing tiles, you’re probably wondering if there’s a way to skip the regrouting process.
+Can you apply a clear waterproofing sealant over old tiles?

 Yes, you can.
 But it depends on the status of your tiles.
-If you have a brand-new bathroom, for example, then there will be no need for you to regrout.
+If you have a brand-new bathroom, for example, you will not need to regrout.
 Simply pass the waterproofing sealant over the existing tiles.

 But unfortunately, we don’t all have swanky new bathrooms.
-And the chances are that if you’re reading this article, it’s because you have a problem with your bathroom tiles.
-How can you know whether it will be worth it for you to waterproof over your existing tiles?
-For it to be effective, your old tiles will have to be in excellent condition.
-This means:
+And chances are, if you’re reading this article, you have a problem with your bathroom tiles.
+How can you know whether it will be worth it for you to waterproof your existing tiles?
+For waterproofing to be effective, your old tiles will have to be in excellent condition:

 • The tiles should be firmly attached to the substrate.